Internal communication

 The Assembly

-THE JOURNEY
+THE OUTLINE

-The Arrival gives you the science — you understand the nervous system and start designing for it
+The Arrival gives you the science — you understand the nervous system and start designing for it.

-THE FORMAT
+THE EXPERIENCE

-Full series bundle: $899 — a 15% discount
+Full series bundle: $899

-Team and organizations: contact Ellen for custom scheduling and group pricing
+Team and organizations: Contact Ellen for custom scheduling and group pricing

 The ARRIVAL